frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 ### 1.2 Approve Event Consumer on the Event Producer site
 1. After the Event Producer has been created, an Event Consumer automatically gets created on the other site.
 By default all the Subscribed Document Types have the status as 'Pending'.
 In order to enable the Event Consumer to consume the documents of these Document Types, their Status needs to be updated to 'Approved'.
 2. Go to: **Home > Integrations > Event Streaming > Event Consumer**.
-3. Once you open the Event Consumer document you will see all the Document Types that have subscribers.
+3. Once you open the Event Consumer document you will see all the Document Types that the consumer has subscribed to.
 Change the status from 'Pending' to 'Approved' for all the Document Types that you want to approve to be consumed.
 You can change the status to 'Rejected' if you do not want the documents of that Document Type to be consumed.
 4. Save.

     ![Event Consumer](/docs/assets/img/setup/integrations/event-consumer-doc.png)